ressurectit/npm-publish-pkg/README.md

 # npm-publish-package

-Script for publishing npm to Nexus repository
+Script for publishing npm to Npm repository.

-## Version 1.2.0
+## Description

-#### Help will be done later
+This package is used as binary nodejs package.
+That means it can be used from command line if installed globaly.
+Running this package will update version according parameters.
+Then it will publish module to npm registry (repository).
+It is similar to *npm version* but it does not force pushing to *git*.

-#### Command line usage
+## Command line usage

-After global installation (with proper configuration of npm registry):
-`npm install -g npm-publish-package` you can use following to display help:
+After global installation (with proper configuration of npm registry): `npm install -g npm-publish-package` you can use following to display help: `npp -h`.
+You can also use this without global installation.
+You can put it into *devDependencies* and use it in *package.json **scripts*** section.
-`npp -h`

 ```nocode
 npm-publish-package (npp)